JamesBrownR/MeetingSurge/_posts/2025-12-20-website-not-getting-calls.md

 <p>If any of that is hard, annoying, or broken, fix it immediately.
 That's your biggest conversion leak right there.</p>

 <h2>You're Not Answering the Right Questions</h2>
-<p>Customers land on your site with specific questions in their head: Do you work on my type of vehicle?
+<p>Customers land on your site with specific questions in their head.
+Do you work on my type of vehicle?
 How much will this cost?
 How long will it take?
 Do you offer warranties?
 Can I get a loaner car?</p>
 <p>If your site doesn't answer these questions, they'll leave to find a site that does.</p>
-<p><strong>Add an FAQ section that covers:</strong> Types of vehicles you service, average turnaround times, payment methods accepted, warranty information, whether you provide loaner vehicles or rides, if you offer mobile service or pickup/dropoff, and your diagnostic process and pricing.</p>
+<p><strong>Add an FAQ section:</strong> Types of vehicles you service, average turnaround times, payment methods accepted, warranty information, whether you provide loaner vehicles or rides, if you offer mobile service or pickup/dropoff, and your diagnostic process/pricing.</p>
 <p>The more questions you answer on your site, the more comfortable people feel calling you.</p>

 <h2>There's Zero Sense of Location</h2>
 <p>Someone searches "auto repair in [your city]" and lands on your site.
 But your homepage doesn't say where you're located.
 Your address is hidden on a contact page.
 There's no map.</p>
-<p>If people can't immediately tell where you are and if you're nearby, they'll move on.</p>
+<p>If people can't immediately tell where you are or if you're nearby, they'll move on.</p>
 <p><strong>Location visibility checklist:</strong> Your city/neighborhood in your homepage headline, address in your header or footer on every page, embedded Google map on your contact page, directions or major cross streets mentioned, and areas you serve clearly listed if you're mobile.</p>
 <p>Don't make people hunt for this.
 Make it obvious.</p>